ansalens/x86_asm/nightmare/01-intro_assembly/registers.md

 ## Program Counter & Instruction Pointer & Instruction Counter

 - All these are the same thing.
-- *It's a special purpose register which holds the memory address that is currently being executed.*
+- *It's a special purpose register that holds the memory address that is currently being executed.*
 - Processors fetch instructions from memory sequentially, but control flow and functions change that.